orionaskatu/stable-diffusion-webui/README.md

  - Restart Web UI button (useful in case of OOM)

 A bash script `discord.sh` to send infos + images to discord via webhook.

 It converts and compress to jpg if file too big for Discord.

-You need this packages installed : `curl jo jpegoptim` Put your Discord webhook url in a `discordurl.txt` file :
+Put your Discord webhook url in a `discordurl.txt` file :
 ```commandline
 https://discord.com/api/webhooks/xxx/xxx
 ```

-The webui is launched with these params : `--no-progressbar-hiding --max-batch-count 30 --lowvram --allow-code`
+The webui is launched with these params :
+`--no-progressbar-hiding --max-batch-count 30 --lowvram --allow-code`

-I also modified some default configs :
+I also modified some default configs in `webui.py` :
  - Defaults width/height to 640x640 (minimum 192 and maximum 2112)
  - If seed is empty it acts like `seed = -1` (random seed)
  - taming-transformers is in `stable-diffusion/src/` subdirectory